balabolau/AITranscription/README.md

   A minimal interface for uploading audio files.
 In addition to selecting an audio file, users can specify a transcription language (defaulting to auto-detect) and an optional prompt.
 The frontend displays live progress updates and lists completed transcriptions available for download.

 - **Backend API (main.py):**
-  Built with FastAPI, it handles file uploads, starts a WebSocket for real-time updates, and serves endpoints to list and download transcriptions.
+  Built with FastAPI, it handles file uploads, manages WebSocket connections for real-time progress updates, and provides endpoints to list and download transcriptions.
 Uploaded files are saved locally and passed as jobs to the transcription queue.

 - **Job Queue (Redis & RQ):**
-  The application uses Redis to store progress messages and to manage a job queue.
-Each transcription request is enqueued and processed asynchronously by a worker.
+  The application uses Redis to store progress messages and manage a job queue.
+Each transcription request is enqueued and processed asynchronously by a dedicated worker.

 - **Transcription Processing (whisper_process.py):**
-  The core transcription logic pre-processes audio files using `ffmpeg` (normalization, resampling, and loudness adjustment), splits audio into overlapping chunks, and transcribes each chunk using the Whisper model.
-Progress updates are published at key stages (e.g., transcription start, per-chunk progress, transcription completion).
+  The core transcription logic pre-processes audio files using `ffmpeg` (for normalization, resampling, and loudness adjustment), splits audio into overlapping chunks, and transcribes each chunk using the Whisper model.
+Progress updates are published at key stages (transcription start, per-chunk progress, and completion).

 - **Worker Process (worker.py):**
-  An RQ worker listens on the transcription queue and processes jobs one at a time, ensuring that multiple file uploads are handled sequentially rather than in parallel.
+  An RQ worker listens on the transcription queue and processes jobs sequentially.
+This ensures that multiple file uploads are handled one after another.

+- **Centralized Logging:**
+  A centralized logging configuration outputs logs in JSON format, making them easier to integrate with monitoring tools and simplifying debugging.

 ## Features